We Have Answers

 What are the responsibilities of garden members?

-You are responsible each season for paying the $35 membership fee by April 30 and for turning the soil in your plot by May 1.
+As per guidelines, you are responsible each season for paying the membership fee by April 1 (or when you join), turning your soil by May 1, planting by May 25 and preparing for winter by November 1.

 If you can’t work your plot, you may get help for one season.
-If you still can’t work your plot into the next season, your plot will be given to someone else, as per the Guidelines.
-In special circumstances, you can apply at a general or board meeting for an extension.
+If you still can’t work your plot into the next season, your plot will be given to someone else, as per the guidelines.
+In special circumstances, you can apply to the garden board for an extension.

 You are also expected to contribute a minimum of three hours labor per season.
-Contributory hours are earned by participating in work parties, leadership activities, attending meetings and weeding the pathways next to your plot, as per the Guidelines.
+Contributory hours are earned by participating in work parties, leadership activities and attending the Annual General Meeting, as per the guidelines

 If I leave the garden, can I transfer my plot to someone else?